gulrotkake/Ubuntu-MacBook-Norwegian-keyboard/readme.md

 ## Done.
 Contribute with your tips & tricks

 If everything is done right you should have the basic Norwegian mac layout.
-If you have more suggestions for the "options" page, submit as issue or pull request"
+If you have more suggestions for the "options" page, submit an issue or pull request"

-Takk for dine bidrag, vi står sammen!
+Takk for dine bidrag!